techmakerai/Python-OpenAI-API-Text-To-Image/README.md

 Please follow the YouTube video to learn more about this code: https://youtu.be/XYtFgmF39uc

-Before you can run this code on your computer, you will need to install the following packages on your computer to run this code:
+Before you can run this code on your computer, you will need to install the following packages:

 ```console
 pip install openai